 Welcome to The College of Animal Welfare

-The College of Animal Welfare was established in 1989 by one of the leading animal welfare charities, Wood Green Animal Shelter in Cambridgeshire.
+The College of Animal Welfare was established in 1989 by one of the leading animal welfare charities, Wood Green Animal Shelters in Cambridgeshire.
+The vision was to use education to help tackle animal welfare issues and the problem of unwanted and abandoned animals.

-The College specialises in training in the land-based sector and, in particularly, veterinary nurse and animal care training.
+Today, the College has centres in Cambridgeshire, North London, Yorkshire, Greater Manchester and Scotland and specialises in training in the land-based sector.
 We strongly believe that education and training is the key to raising standards of animal welfare.
 To this end, we strive to create new and accessible opportunities for learning, and encourage employers and those working with animals to undertake appropriate levels of training and continue with lifelong learning and education.

-The College has a hard-earned reputation for excellence, delivering quality training and education, and has a history of being a pioneer with a number of unique achievements, most notably are the creation of the first BSc (Hons) Veterinary Nursing programme in 1998 and the Level 2 Diploma for Veterinary Care Assistants programme in 2005.
+The College has a well-earned reputation for excellence, delivering quality training and education, and has a history of being a pioneer with a number of unique achievements; the most notable are the creation of the first ever BSc (Hons) Veterinary Nursing programme in 1998 and the Level 2 Diploma for Veterinary Care Assistants programme in 2005.

 Learning opportunities for all

 We take great pride in our equal opportunities policy to make learning available to all and we seek to encourage applications from all members of the community.
-No student shall be excluded from any course on the grounds of age, sex, marital status, religion, ethnic origin or disability.
+No student shall be excluded from any course on the grounds of age, sex, disability, ethnic origin, religion or belief, sexual orientation, marital status, pregnancy and maternity or gender reassignment.

 We are here to help, we want you to succeed, and we will do our utmost to achieve this.